Kethanvr/CineSnap/CINESNAP_AI_SETUP.md

 # 🤖 CineSnap AI Setup Guide

 Welcome to CineSnap AI!
-This guide will help you set up the AI-powered movie recommendation feature that uses Google's Gemini 2.0 Flash model.
+This guide will help you set up the AI-powered movie recommendation feature that uses advanced conversational AI technology.

 ## 🚀 Features